bkushigian/gto-workbook/solutions/gto-workbook/semi-bluffs-and-protection/lj-rfi-bb-call-bb-hero.md

 ### Flop 1: <b>A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span></b>
 1. **Approximate each player's equity.
 Who has the equity advantage?**

+    LJ: 55%, BB: 45%

 2. **What are the weakest hands that could go all in on the flop?
 Go for three streets of value on blank turns?**

+    AQ+ can get it in on the flop, though they are also happy seeing turns.
+    2pairs also happy to get it in.

 3. **Which player has the nuts advantage?**

+    LJ has AA, TT, and a good chunk of 2pair (though BB also has as many 2pair, if not more, as LJ).

 4. **How static or dynamic is this flop?
 What aspects of this flop make it more static or dynamic?
 How do these aspects interact with one another?**

+    This is a very static flop.

 5. **On this flop do you prefer to bet small or large?
 With what frequencies would you check and bet?**

+    In the LJ I want to bet small with range.

 6. **Say you adopt a strategy where you either bet with your preferred sizing or check.
 You choose to bet and villain calls.
 What are the best and worst turn cards for your range?**

+    + **Best Turns:** Any K, Q or J should be really good.
+Preferrably a heart, but that doesn't matter too much.
+I'm not sure about an A. This blocks a lot of our strongest holdings but also blocks a good chunk of their value calling range.

+    + **Worst Turns:** We don't want to see a 5 or a T. The 5 is especially bad since it

 #### Hands for flop A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>
 1. <b>Q<span style="color:#0088ff;">&diams;</span>9<span style="color:#0088ff;">&diams;</span></b>    (Flop: A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>)